Fire and rescue services

 If a natural disaster occurs:

 Brunei is home to saltwater crocodiles.
 They live along the Brunei River and beaches.
-People fishing on the riverbank have been attacked and killed by crocodiles.
+People fishing on the riverbank have been attacked and killed by crocodiles, including around Bandar Seri Begawan.

 There are venomous snakes in Brunei.
 Keep your distance if you encounter a snake outdoors.
-If a snake is found indoors or in a confined space, call Fire and Rescue Services on 995, who also capture and remove crocodiles.
+If a snake is found indoors or in a confined space, call Fire and Rescue Services on 995.

 Stray dogs are common.
 Don't approach or touch dogs.
 Be mindful of dogs when walking or exercising.

-Although there have been no official rabies cases in Brunei recently, cases have been reported recently in Malaysia close to the border with Brunei.
-Rabies is fatal if you don't get vaccinated or don't get medical treatment quickly.
-See a doctor immediately if a dog, monkey or other animal scratches or bites you.
+Although there have been no recent official rabies cases in Brunei, recent cases have been reported in Malaysia.
+Rabies is fatal if you don't seek immediate medical attention.
+Seek urgent medical attention if a dog, monkey or other animal scratches or bites you.

 Trekking in the jungle and parks can range from beginner-level to more advanced options.
 Trekkers have been known to go missing.
 Inform family and friends before your trek and take a phone and sufficient supplies.